Muckle-Wells syndrome [Also known by the names of UDA (Urticaria Deafness Amyloidosis) syndrome is a rare autosomal dominant disease which results in

 Following drugs have been found useful in this syndrome

 Anakinra is an interleukin 1 receptor antagonist and has been found to lead to an improvement in the hearing loss.
-A recent study has also fund it useful in treating musculoskeletal manifestation.
+A recent study has also funded it useful in treating musculoskeletal manifestation.

 Get more stuff on Musculoskeltal Health